 Under those two puzzle groups, there are actually 6 additional types which are as follows:

 - Frame, floor and 3D puzzles (jisgaws)

 We want here to shed the light on all those puzzles that you can get for your child.
 As a parent or grandparent, this guide will hopefully inform you about the various puzzle types available on the market and how they’re different.

 The puzzles are listed below from the easiest to the most difficult.

-Please note this article is exclusively about the puzzles that require children to insert the pieces into the correct spots in order to assemble the image or shape (i.e. jigsaw and inset puzzles).
+Please note this article is exclusively about the puzzles that require children to insert the pieces into the correct spots in order to assemble the image or shape (i.e. mechanical puzzles).
 There are obviously other kinds of puzzles which we won’t include like crosswords, riddles, picture puzzles, and math problems.

 Table of Contents

 Knobbed puzzles are hands down the simplest kind of puzzle available out there for children.
 Just like all inset puzzles, the pieces are typically non-connecting and fit on a board that’s made from wood.